finarly/Notes/In_progress/DataBricks_Association.md

 ![query diagram](./databricks/Multi-hop.png)

-It is a simple data modle that enables incremental ETL and can combine streaming and batch workloads in one pipeline.
+It is a simple data model that enables incremental ETL and can combine streaming and batch workloads in one pipeline.
 You can recreate your tables from raw data any time.

 #### Bronze

 Data as is, but include metadata columns such as load date/time, process ID, etc.

-The purpose of this layer is quick Change Data Capture (the process of identifying and capturing changes made to data in database and then delivering those changes in real-time to a downstream process or system), provide archive/cold storage, data lineage, auditability, reporcessing if needed without rereading the data from the source system (effectively being source data).
+The purpose of this layer is quick Change Data Capture (the process of identifying and capturing changes made to data in database and then delivering those changes in real-time to a downstream process or system), provide archive/cold storage, data lineage, audit-ability, reprocessing if needed without rereading the data from the source system (effectively being source data).

 #### Silver